Haselnussbomber/HaselTweaks/README.md

 ### Scrollable Tabs

-Enables mouse wheel to switch tabs (like with LB/RB on controllers) in the following windows:
+Allows the mouse wheel to switch tabs (like with LB/RB on controllers) in the following windows, each of which can be toggled separately:

 - Aether Currents
 - Armoury Chest
 - Blue Magic Spellbook
+- Character
+- Character -> Classes/Jobs
+- Character -> Reputation
 - Chocobo Saddlebag
 - Currency
 - Fashion Accessories
+- Field Records
 - Fish Guide
 - Gold Saucer -> Card List
 - Gold Saucer -> Decks -> Edit Deck